Fazendaaa/podsearch_bot/README.md

 # Acknowledgments
 * Thanks to [PurpleBooth](https://gist.github.com/PurpleBooth) and this great [README](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2) template and hers [CONTRIBUTING](https://gist.github.com/PurpleBooth/b24679402957c63ec426) template also;
 * [Mattias Petter Johansson](https://twitter.com/mpjme) and his channel [FunFunFunction](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q), where I've learnt so many important coding best pratices; please don't think that this is a channel that will give any kind of "lazy-intro-tutorial" or anything like that, this channel open your eyes to how you can improve your existing skills and learn some more new ones;
+* Since Jest mocking documentation left me with a lot of doubts, [this](https://hackernoon.com/api-testing-with-jest-d1ab74005c0a) tutorial helped me out a little, still have some issues to understand how to correct mock data.
+I highly tink that is because of my testing logic, once I figure out how to do it correctly I will rewrite all testing code; for now is "working" the best way I came up to; even being that horrible is not that much compared to having an API request all the time;
 * I highly recommend checking it out my [**ytlofi**](https://github.com/Fazendaaa/ytlofi) project whether you ran through some issues trying to get any CI integration or even project badges.